amuhebwa/messenger-bot-tutorial/README.md

 5. Start with "xyz" for your token, see that it fails, and watch your Heroku log.
 Then put in the YOUR_TOKEN (it needs to match your the code in index.js).
 Verify and Save.

-6. Get a Page Access Token and save this somewhere.
-You will need to select the page that you created earlier.
+6. Get a Page Access Token.
+You select the page that you created earlier and the number will be generated.

     ![Alt text](/images/PageAccessToken.png)

+It is not stored in the page, so copy/paste and save it somewhere (perhaps in a Draft email).

 We will use it in 2 places: once now to trigger the Facebook app to send messages to the Bot and once later for setting up access to the Facebook API for your Bot.